AI

 What Are AI Agents in Financial Payment Systems?

-In the context of financial payments, Agentic AI for fraud detection refers to autonomous, goal-driven software components designed to operate within strict constraints such as latency, compliance, and explainability.
+In the context of financial payments, a fraud detection ai agent refers to autonomous, goal-driven software components designed to operate within strict constraints such as latency, compliance, and explainability.

 Each agent has a specific responsibility.
 Instead of producing a final decision, it contributes a contextual assessment that is later combined with inputs from other agents.